 - Double Standard: Abuse, Female on Male: Females Miki and Megumi routinely beat males Kankuro and Akihiko.
 Akihiko, as an adult, Wouldn't Hit a Girl, but Kankuro as an Adult Child definitely Would Hit a Girl if only he could, but he Can't Catch Up with Miki.

-- The Dreaded: Parodied: To hear Kayahara senseis name is enough for the students of her school to scream and run in panic.
+- The Dreaded: Parodied: To hear Kayahara senseis name is enough for the students, and fellow teachers, of her school to scream and run in panic.

 - Dumb Muscle: Miki — has the strength of a Navy SEAL, but the intelligence of a preschooler.

-- Economy Cast: The anime excludes three other recurring characters in the manga a police offer, the poster guy for a fish store and a Token Mini-Moe sushi cook who fights like a kunoichi.
-Hand Waved in the Episode 1's "On the Next" dialogue: Ohta needs someone to look after his shop whenever he hangs around with Miki, and Megumi needs someone to sell bread while she is attracting customers, but showing more people will alter the Limited Social Circle.Miki: Hey, Ohta-san, do you manage your shop alone?
+- Economy Cast: The anime excludes three other recurring characters in the manga a police officer, the poster guy for a fish store and a Token Mini-Moe sushi cook who fights like a kunoichi.
+Hand Waved in the Episode 1's "On the Next" dialogue: Ohta needs someone to look after his shop whenever he hangs around with Miki, and Megumi needs someone to sell bread while she is attracting customers, but showing more people will alter the Limited Social Circle.Miki: Hey, Mr. Ohta, are you running your stand all by yourself?

 - The Eeyore: Kayahara-sensei, who exudes a regular aura of depression with very few exceptions.